MRAP (organization): Recent activities

 Mouloud Aounit was its first general secretary (1989–2004), then president (2004–2008), then member of the presidential college (2008–2011) not to belong to the French Communist Party (PCF).

 Despite dropping the term from its name in 1972, the MRAP continues to be engaged against antisemitism.
-They group also defends the rights of immigrants, Romani peoples, and other forms of racism.
+They group also defends the rights of immigrants, Romani peoples, and other victims of racism.
 It is also engaged in actions against the right and far right.
 Currently, it concentrates its action against immigration-restricting laws and in favor of immigrants' rights, as well as denunciation of racism on the internet and against historical revisionism (courtsuit deposed against Bruno Gollnisch, member of the Front National).

 In some cases, it has also criticized the Socialist Party, criticizing Ségolène Royal, the Socialist contender for the 2007 presidential election, when she released her program on security issues, stating that she was engaging in the "most dangerous kind of populism".

 The MRAP was engaged in the creation of the alter-globalization NGO ATTAC in 1998.

-In 2006, the MRAP came to the defense of two women wearing headscarves who were refused service at a bed and breakfast in Vosges.
-The operator of the establishment, Fanny Truchelut, was successfully sued for the refusal to provide a good or a service based on personal discrimination.